 Staging refers to decorating and arranging your home in order to showcase its best features and assets – for a quicker sale at a better price.
 And, really, staging isn’t optional anymore in the current real estate market.
 You just can’t leave anything to chance when it comes to a financial transaction as large as the sale of a house.
 Besides, when you compare the cost of staging with the money it can make you at sale time, the ROI is obviously significant.
-So to help you get it right, let’s take a look at 7 areas sellers forget to stage when selling their Los Angeles houses.
+So to help you get it right, let’s take a look at 7 areas sellers forget to stage when selling their Riverside houses.

 1. Decluttering and Depersonalizing